 Further, the surface of acrylic fades over time and loses its transparency.
 However, contrary to other crystals, the scratches and fading can be removed fairly easily by polishing.

 You will find plexiglass mainly from vintage watches and dirt cheap timepieces.
 American watchmaker Timex, for instance, employs it on some of their vintage-style watches.

 Mineral crystal is the go-to glass for affordable watches.
 It is the most common type of crystal around and is employed by almost every affordable watch brand in the world, including Citizen, Casio, Bulova, and Orient.

 Physically, it is an ordinary glass made of silicon dioxide that has received chemical and heat treatment for improving scratch resistance.

 Compared to plexiglass, it is less prone to scratches and comes with better transparency.
 Also, it doesn’t fade and doesn’t look cheap.

 On the other hand, mineral crystal is not as break-resistant as plexiglass by tending to chip instead of cracking after a hard impact.

 The third type of watch crystal is sapphire.
 It is the most prestigious crystal in the watch industry, which you will find mostly from premium and luxury watches.
 But not only.
 Several sub-$300 timepieces come with the same sapphire crystal found from expensive watches.

 It is worth noting that sapphire crystal is not this expensive gemstone you find from the jewelry.
-Instead, it is a synthetically produced material that features the same physical attributes as the original one (without the coloring agents, of course).
+Instead, it is a synthetically produced material that features the same physical attributes as the original one but without the coloring agents.